Happy International Cabernet Franc Day to all you wine lover’s out there! And yes, we know its a few days late, we're just call '2020' and move on :)

 While its offspring have gained mass appeal over the years, Cabernet Franc is not without its own accomplishments.
 Being a cool-climate varietal, it has the ability to be grown all across the globe, having significant acreage in Italy, New Zealand, China, Argentina, South Africa, Canada, and Australia.
 Labels such as Napa's Palazzo Cabernet Franc, Clos Rougeard Saumur-Champigny Le Bourg of French infamy, Tuscany's Antinori Guado al Tasso Matarocchio, Zorzal Piantao Cabernet Franc from Argentina, and even Virginia’s own Barboursville Cabernet Franc have made the grape a particular favorite of winemakers everywhere.

-A lighter grape than Cab Sauv and Merlot, Cabernet Franc should be served around 60°F (the third shelf down or so in an Avintage DIVA Revolution Full Shelf).
+A lighter grape than Cabernet Sauvignon and Merlot, Cabernet Franc should be served around 60°F, preferably in an Avintage DIVA wine refrigeration cabinet.
 If you’re worried about price, never fear, you can find some real knockouts for under $20 from anywhere in the world!
 So, go out and see what you come across, you’ll be glad you did!

 #cabfranc #cabernetfranc #cabernet #internationalcabfrancday #internationalcabernetfrancday #cabernetfrancwine #cabfrancwine #avintage #avintagediva #winerefrigerator #winecoolers #winerefrigeration #winetemp #winetemperature